starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Locals
 ------

-Local variables are defined with the term ``local``.
+Local expressions are defined with the term ``local``.
 Local variables cannot be revoked, unlike references.
 See :ref:`locals` for more information.

 .. tested-code:: cairo syntax_local